kevindewalt/oldkevindewalt.github.io/_posts/2015-07-23-hack-custdev-with-courses.markdown

 Additionally, courses attract customers who

-1. know the have a problem,
+1. know they have a problem,
 1. are looking for a new way to solve it, and
 1. think you might be able to solve it